-The S1C63654 has a built-in sound generator for generating a buzzer signal.
+The S1C63658 has a built-in sound generator for generating buzzer signals.

-Hence, the generated buzzer signal can be output from the BZ terminal.
+Hence, generated buzzer signals can be output from the BZ and $\overline{\text{BZ}}$ (BZ inverted output) terminals.
 Aside permitting the respective setting of the buzzer signal frequency and sound level to 8 stages, it permits the adding of a digital envelope by means of duty ratio control.
 It also has a one-shot output function for outputting key operated sounds.